-These locations will generally be regionally based within Victoria and may include a metropolitan role, although this depends on your position.
+As a graduate you may have a number of moves to different departmental locations over your two year program.
+These locations will generally be regionally based within Victoria and may include one metropolitan role, although this depends on your position.

 We choose locations that will provide the best opportunities for you to learn, but wherever you go you'll be learning from experts in your field.

 No, positions offered by the Graduate Program require a minimum of a Bachelor’s degree in the field specified in the position description.

 Can I complete my degree and work for the Graduate Program?

 You must have completed your undergraduate degree prior to the commencement date of the Graduate Program.